php-slang/php-slang-docs/docs/01_Usage/01_Essentials/03_Option.md

 ```
 and this tree of possible exceptions to be handled tends to grow (a lot).

 But let's thing about it for a while.
 If you want to develop a functional code - where exeptions fit in a lamda calculus?
-The answer is - the don't.
+The answer is - they don't.
 So think about it apart from functional programming.
 Go back to classical OOP principles.
 When you should use exceptions?
-You should use exceptions to sygnalize an error in you application runtime and change a normal flow of program execution.
+You should use exceptions to signalize an error in your application runtime and change a normal flow of program execution.
 Rhetoric question: what kind of error is a situation when you can't find an entity in a database (DB connection works fine, DB is running, DB properly responds to your queries).
 The answer is - it's not an error and you should not use exceptions in such situation.
 A lack of object is an information itself.
 In our example: you need an information that your users table do not contain an user with a given email.

 # The solution